 Don’t be embarrassed of your pain

 Unfortunately, many people live with the stubborn notion that admitting to back and neck pain is a sign of weakness.
 Dr. Ganapathy offered a reassurance to anyone suffering from lingering pain, explaining that they have no reason to be ashamed.
 In fact, “toughing it out” can only serve to make your condition more difficult to manage.
-There are many possible solutions that could resolve your pain, including movement therapies, lifestyle changes, medication and surgery.
+There are many possible solutions that could resolve your pain, including gentle stretches, physical therapy, lifestyle changes, medication and surgery.
 In many cases, surgery can be avoided with timely assessment and treatment.
 Your doctor will help you decide which approach will help you feel better and get back to normal life.